 CDPQ also supports the global adoption of carbon pricing mechanisms as a way to more transparently integrate all costs related to using a given energy source.false

 To support our position on climate change, CDPQ aims to become carbon neutral by offsetting our carbon emissions arising from our energy consumption and from employee business travel.
 To achieve this objective, we will fund projects to offset our GHG emissions.

 CDPQ also commits to implementing the latest energy-efficiency measures in its buildings and adopting eco-friendly practices for managing material resources and waste materials.
 Currently, our main business office in Montréal is certified LEED EB Gold and BOMA BEST Platinum.

-CDPQ discloses information and data on our portfolio's GHG emissions when we publish our Stewardship Investing Report.
+CDPQ discloses information and data on its portfolio's GHG emissions when we publish in its Stewardship Investing Report.

-This data will illustrate CDPQ’s progress toward its objective of reducing its portfolio emissions by 25% per dollar invested by 2025 compared with its benchmark year (2017).
+This data illustrates CDPQ’s progress toward its objective of reducing its portfolio emissions by 25% per dollar invested by 2025 compared with its benchmark year (2017).

 Our measurement includes the following emissions for all asset classes we hold: